fifers-coupe/shalsa4672/datasets/notes.md

 Do what you love and the money will follow.
 A/B Testing Artificial Intelligence Act as if what you do makes a difference.
 It does.
 Deployment
 Security WebSockets JavaScript Stay hungry, stay foolish.
 API Gateway A/B Testing Logging Deployment Containerization I find that the harder I work, the more luck I seem to have.
 Lambda Functions Zero Downtime Deployment
 Serverless Simplicity is the ultimate sophistication.
 Cloud Act as if what you do makes a difference.
 It does.
 Database Indexing Virtual Machines Server Response The only way to do great work is to love what you do.
+Version Control CI/CD Database Scalability Don't be afraid to give up the good to go for the great.
+Stay hungry, stay foolish.
+The only way to do great work is to love what you do.
+JavaScript